yjy0625/equibot/README.md

 pip install -e .
 ```

 Then, in the last two lines of [this config file](equibot/policies/configs/base.yaml), enter the wandb entity and project names for logging purposes.
+If you do not have a wandb account yet, you can register [here](https://wandb.ai).

 ### Demonstration Generation

 The following code generates demonstrations for simulated mobile environments.
-To change number of generated demos, change `--num_demos 50` to a different number.
+To change the number of generated demos, change `--num_demos 50` to a different number.

 ```
 python -m equibot.envs.sim_mobile.generate_demos --data_out_dir ../data/fold \